-SLBs’ interpretation of policy in the diverse societies of the 21st century has been portrayed in the literature in a dual mode.
-Studies have identified cases in which SLBs exercise their discretionary power to promote equality and social justice to achieve more just and professionally acceptable practices.
-In these cases, SLBs work in favor of disadvantaged communities, resisting structural inequalities and discriminatory practices (Arnold, 2020; Aviv et al. 2021; Cohen, 2021).
-For instance, Lavee et al., (2018) describe Israeli public social workers’ efforts to fix policy in the area of urban renewal that in their view harms their clients.
-Alongside, studies have shown that in some cases practitioners and managers cope with SLBs constrains, by adapting to working practices that reproduce structural inequalities and discriminate against minorities (Musil et al. 2004; Watkins-Hayes, 2011).
-For example, Monnat (2010) explored the individual and contextual roles of race in welfare sanctions and found that Black and Latina women are at the greater risk of being sanctioned, compared to white women.
+The literature is dominated by a dual interpretation of SLBs’ role in policy decisions in the 21st century’s diverse societies.
+Studies have identified cases in which SLBs exercise their discretionary power to promote equality and social justice to ensure more just and professionally acceptable practices.
+In these cases, SLBs work to help disadvantaged communities, resisting structural inequalities and discriminatory practices (Arnold, 2020; Aviv et al., 2021; Cohen, 2021).
+For example, Lavee et al. (2018) describe Israeli public social workers’ efforts to correct urban renewal policy that, in their view, harms the community members they service.
+However, other studies indicate negative consequences.
+In some cases, SLBs cope with the constraints imposed on them by adopting working practices that actually reproduce structural inequalities and discriminate against minorities (Monnat, 2010; Musil et al., 2004; Watkins-Hayes, 2011).
+For example, Monnat’s (2010) study of the individual and contextual roles of race in welfare sanctions in the United States, found that Black and Latina women are at the greater risk of being sanctioned than are white women.

-Given the crucial role of SLBs in the policy process, SLB scholarship has paid increase attention to frontline workers' discretionary decision-making in response to issues of diversity and ethnocultural, class, and social inequalities (Lotta & Pires, 2019; Strier et al. 2021; Watkins-Hayes, 2009).
-Predominantly, it has examined SLBs patterns of discretion when interacting with individuals from diverse backgrounds in terms of race, culture, nationality, and religion (James & Julian, 2020; Belabas & Gerrits, 2015).
-However, it has understudied the mezzo level of how SLBs use their discretion when engaging with ethno-culturally diverse communities in which they work (but see: Durose, 2011).
-Such investigation is especially relevant, given the highly contested communities of the 21st century and SLBs implications on ethnic divides and social inequalities.
-One of the main groups of professionals that are engaged in such practices are community workers.
-Rather than focusing on the individuals, the mission of these public workers revolves around the 'community' as the central unit, which is a polysemic, contested concept that can be understood in diverse ways.
-Primarily, they help community members to collaborate around shared interests and create social change on different levels (Hardcastle et al. 2004; Gamble & Weil, 2010).
-Thus, the current study examines community workers’ policy implementation in order to shed light on SLBs’ nature of discretion when operating on the community level.

-Community and community practice
+Community as community practice